Taos First Steps Program

 - For families with low incomes, providing assistance with accessing programs such as Medicaid, TANF (Temporary Assistance for Needy Families), food stamps, WIC (Supplemental Nutrition Program for Women, Infants and Children), housing

 Taos First Steps Home Visitors make service referrals to members of participating families.
-Of the 722 service referrals, over one third were for healthcare.
-The others comprised of referrals for behavioral health, parenting classes, family and social support, and breastfeeding.
+Of the 899 service referrals, one-fourth were for healthcare.
+The others comprised of referrals for early intervention, behavioral health, parenting classes, family and social support, and breastfeeding.

 Imberger, J. (2016).
 Strengthening Reflective Capacity in Skilled Home Visitors.
 ZERO TO THREE, 37(2).